Dog Care 101

 I have successfully raised two puppies from the same litter.
 It wasn’t without its challenges, but it’s not that hard to do yourself.

-Following is a summary of what I’ve learned firsthand about preventing Littermate Syndrome.
+This article is a summary of what I’ve learned firsthand about preventing Littermate Syndrome.

 Find out what you can do to prevent emotional and behavioral issues between any two puppies that are raised together under 6 months of age — whether they’re from the same litter or from different litters.